Needs Assessment Service Coordination (NASC)

 One of the health or community team working with you and your child can refer your child to a NASC service.
 You can also contact a NASC service directly, without a referral from your doctor.
 But, you will need to provide supporting letters from a doctor.

-What happens when you request a needs assessment?
+What happens when I request a needs assessment?

 Once you've requested a needs assessment, an assessment facilitator will make an appointment to come and see you at a time that works for you.
 This is usually at your home, but you can ask for it to be somewhere else.